-The comparability tables show the 2022 and 2023 unadjusted scores for this Alliance for each scored question.
+The comparability tables show the 2022 and 2023 unadjusted scores for this alliance for each scored question.
 The Change 2022-2023 and Change overall columns show whether the scores show a statistically significant variation between years.
 This is shown between 2022-2023 and as an overall between 2021-2023.
-An upwards arrow indicates a statistically significant decrease and no arrow indicates no statistically significant change.
+An upwards arrow indicates a statistically significant increase, a downwards arrow indicates a statistically significant change.